lucky-media/guidelines/src/content/docs/testing/backend.md

   order: 2
 ---

-# Backend Testing with Laravel: Building on a Foundation of Trust
+# Backend Testing with Laravel

-Our Laravel backend testing ensures our projects run like well-oiled machines.
-We dive into unit tests, feature tests, and Pest tests, providing you with a robust backend that won't let you down.
+Our Laravel backend tests cover unit tests, feature tests, and Pest tests.
+Here's what each one is, when to use it, and how to write it.

-## Importance of Backend Testing in Laravel
+## Why Backend Testing Matters

-In the digital realm, trust is paramount.
-Backend testing in Laravel safeguards our applications, ensuring optimal performance, scalability, and overall reliability.
-Catching issues early allows us to deliver exceptional digital solutions that bolster trust and confidence.
+Catching bugs in production is expensive.
+Catching them in tests is not.
+Backend testing in Laravel helps you verify that your code works correctly, keeps regressions from slipping through, and makes refactoring much less stressful.

-## Unit, Feature, and Pest Tests in Laravel
+## Unit Tests

-### Unit Tests
+Unit tests focus on a single function or small piece of logic in isolation.
+Put them in the `tests/Unit` directory.

-Unit tests focus on small pieces of code or individual functions.
-They help us maintain code integrity and verify that tiny components work as intended.
-Create unit tests within the `tests/Unit` directory.
-Let's say we have a specific functionality where we calculate the discount for a specific product.
+Here's an example that tests a discount calculation:

 ```php
 // Example of a simple unit test in Laravel